Huangpq2019/UltraBinner/README.md

 Scaffold_42	bin.02
 Scaffold_49	bin.03
 ```
-You should remove the header fags.
+You should delete the header tag information.

 #### Run DAS Tool
 ```